 In 1992, Matson attended a debate between the renowned portfolio manager Donald Yacktman and little known economist Rex Sinquefield on the merits of passive management vs. active management.
 He was profoundly impacted by Sinquefield’s argument that “active management does not make sense theoretically and isn’t justified empirically”.
 Drawing a comparison between socialists and active managers, Sinquefield stated, “I believe they are cut from the same cloth.
 What links them is a disbelief or skepticism about the efficacy of market prices in gathering and conveying information … so who believes markets don’t work?
 Apparently it is only the North Koreans, the Cubans and the active managers.”
 Following this debate, Matson implemented significant changes within his business, including the adoption of structured management strategies based on empirically tested Nobel Prize winning research and the withdrawal from the dominant commissions-based model in the industry.

 Early in his trajectory as a businessman, Matson began to integrate ongoing coaching and education into the investing experience for all of the investors and advisors he worked with.
 He came to view coaching (including transformational group trainings) as a critical component of his objective to help investors remain prudent and disciplined throughout a lifetime and reach their goals.
-Investor coaching has become a central element of Matson Money’s offerings, and Mark continues to work with Steve Zaffron, Sandy Robbins, and other associates of the Vanto Group to support the design of breakthrough financial education and the training of leaders capable of delivering it in an impactful manner.
+Investor coaching has become a central element of Matson Money’s offerings, and Mark continues to design breakthrough financial education and train leaders capable of delivering it in an impactful manner.

 Throughout his career, Matson has collaborated and participated in dialogues with a number of notable economists, including Nobel Prize winners Eugene Fama, Harry Markowitz, and Robert Merton.
 In a rare video conversation, Markowitz said to Matson, “you’re the one who makes me famous; I mean, if nobody applied my stuff nobody would know me.”
-Markowitz, most known for his groundbreaking work in developing Modern Portfolio Theory the Efficient Frontier, is currently a member of Matson Money’s board of academic advisors.
+Most known for his groundbreaking work in developing Modern Portfolio Theory the Efficient Frontier, Markowitz is a legacy member of Matson Money’s Academic Advisory Board.

-In addition to Markowitz and Zaffron, Matson Money’s academic advisory board is comprised of: Arthur B. Laffer (Member of President Reagan’s Economic Policy Advisory Board, 1981-1989), Terrence Odean (Rudd Family Foundation Professor of Finance Haas School of Business, University of California), R. Lyman Ott (Professor and Associate Department Head at Texas A&M University) and Meir Statman (Glenn Klimek Professor of Finance, Santa Clara University).
+In addition to Markowitz, Matson Money’s academic advisory board is comprised of: Arthur B. Laffer (Member of President Reagan’s Economic Policy Advisory Board, 1981-1989), Terrence Odean (Rudd Family Foundation Professor of Finance Haas School of Business, University of California), R. Lyman Ott (Professor and Associate Department Head at Texas A&M University), Savina Rizova (Dimensional Fund Advisor’s Co-Chief Investment Officer and Global Head of Research), and David Eagleman (neuroscientist at Stanford University).

 Community Involvement